jrehor/kcc/README.md

 -------------------

-Speaking of fun, compare functionality of these two programs:
+Speaking of fun, compare the functionality of these two programs:

 ```java
 package com.less.with.more.doing.sort;